naham6/reqres-load-stress-testing/README.md

 cd reqres-load-stress-testing
 ```
 2. Execute a Test via CLI
-Run JMeter in non-GUI mode using the parameterized thread property:
+Run JMeter in non-GUI mode using the parameterized thread property (Optional if you want to see the report only):
 ```
 jmeter -n -t test-plans/reqrestest.jmx -l results.jtl
 ```